david-g-russ/MSSA/README.md

 		customer to log in.
 		2. Restrict the crud operations to only admins.
 Allow product display to customers.

-WEEK 14: Azure Fundamentals, assignments completed in virtual labs.
+WEEK 14: Microsoft Azure Fundamentals

-WEEK 15: Project Week.
+WEEK 15: Project Week

-WEEK 16: Developing Solutions for Azure, assignments completed in virtual labs.
+WEEK 16: Developing Solutions for Azure

+WEEK 17: Developing Solutions for Azure

+WEEK 18: Developing Solutions for Azure